Rhode Island: Film and television

 The 1998 film Meet Joe Black was filmed at Aldrich Mansion in the Warwick Neck area of Warwick.

+The TV series Brotherhood is set in Rhode Island.

-Body of Proofs first season was filmed entirely in Rhode Island.
+The first season of the medical drama series Body of Proof was filmed entirely in Rhode Island.
 The show premiered on March 29, 2011.

 The 2007 Steve Carell and Dane Cook film Dan in Real Life was filmed in various coastal towns in the state.
 The sunset scene with the entire family on the beach takes place at Napatree Point.

 Jersey Shore star Pauly D filmed part of his spin-off The Pauly D Project in his hometown of Johnston.

 The Comedy Central cable television series Another Period is set in Newport during the Gilded Age.